It was a cold, dark February morning and once again, my eye and facial pain were back.

-The antibiotics my old GP gave me the week before did not work at all, and he seemed clueless about what could be wrong with me.
-In the few weeks before trying out another round of antibiotics, I had seen a dentist, went to the Eye & Ear Clinic and I had seen a homeopath, yet nobody was able to give me a clear answer.
+The antibiotics my GP gave me the week before did not work at all, and he seemed clueless about what could be wrong with me.
+I had been on several rounds of antibiotics, I had seen a dentist, went to the Eye & Ear Clinic and I had seen a homoeopath, yet nobody was able to give me a clear answer.

-That made me scared about my near future because things at work were hectic and I wanted to climb the ladder within the company, hoping to become a team leader.
-Things went well at work and I was having the time of my life – in between bouts of frightening pain of course.
-Eight years later and in hindsight, getting off that bus that Monday morning and checking into hospital was probably the best decision I ever made.
-I just did not want to be sick again, and I refused to give in, but I knew I needed looking after and the only place to do that was in an emergency department.
+That made me scared about my future because things at work were hectic and I wanted to climb the ladder within the company, hoping to become a team leader.
+I was having the time of my life – in between bouts of frightening pain of course.
+Eight years later and in hindsight, getting off that bus that Monday morning and checking into hospital was probably the best decision I ever made up till then.

-Walking from my bed to my bathroom or from the couch to the kitchen felt as if I just ran a marathon.
-It was like climbing a mountain backwards… very difficult to do and upon arrival, I just did not have any energy left to return to where I came from.
+Walking from my bed to my bathroom or from the couch to the kitchen felt as if I just ran a marathon twice in one day.
+It was like climbing a mountain backwards.
+Upon arrival, I just did not have any energy left to return to where I came from.
 I showered sitting down because my legs could not support my body anymore.
 Aches and pains in my left side, especially my face and eye, was 100 times worse than having my wisdom teeth pulled and stabbing pain interrupted my daily life because I yelped each time it happened.

 Pain is relative and hindsight a beautiful thing because it teaches you to be strong… the severe tiredness and other symptoms to the left side of my body were much worse than my endometriosis ever was.
 Now that I felt what trigeminal pain was like, endometriosis was lowered to a 6/10 when the facial and eye pain was a definite 10/10.
 I would even go as far as 11/10.